 Stalking is a course of conduct directed at a specific person that would cause a reasonable person to feel fear.
 Stalking includes behaviors or activities occurring on more than one occasion that collectively would reasonably instill fear in the victim and/ or threaten his/her safety, mental health or physical health.
 Examples of behaviors that may constitute stalking include, but are not limited to, non-consensual communication, including face-to-face communication, telephone calls, voice messages, e-mails, written letters, gifts, or any other communications that are undesired and place another person in fear, use of online, electronic, or digital technologies, or pursuing, following, waiting, or showing up uninvited at or near a residence, workplace, classroom, or other places frequented by the victim.

 Information regarding the student conduct hearing process and policies and procedures can be found through the Office of Student Conduct.
-To find out more about the Student Code of Conduct, click here.
+You can also review the Student Code of Conduct for more information.

 Division of Student Affairs, Tulane University, New Orleans, LA 70118 504-314-2188 email@example.com